greatcyan/portfolio/README.md

  - Data Visualization Specialization @ Project SPARTA PH
  - Data Associate Pathway @ Project SPARTA PH

+### Domain Knowledge
+ - Finance and Accounting
+ - Construction
+ - Personal Finance
+ - Investment/Stocks
+ - Digital Marketing

 ### Professional Backgound
-After 10 years in electronics, I transitioned into the world of data, where I've been making significant impacts.
+After 10+ years in electronics, I transitioned into the world of data, where I've been making significant impacts.
 My journey in data analytics has been marked by the creation of dynamic and insightful projects, including:
 - Excel Dashboards: Crafting interactive and visually appealing dashboards to simplify complex data.
 - Python Applications: Developing robust applications for data visualization and analysis.
 - Power BI Dashboards: Designing comprehensive dashboards, such as the highly praised Revenue Analytics dashboard.